cs207-group-11/cs207-FinalProject/docs/Final/documentation.md

 ### Demonstration

-*Note: a more detailed and interactive demonstration can be found in the accompanying Jupyter Notebook: `Demo.ipynb`*
+*Note: a more detailed and interactive demonstration can be found in the accompanying Jupyter Notebook: `Demo_VayDiff.ipynb` and `Demo_Feature.ipynb`*

 Create a python file (we call it `my_project.py`) with the following lines of code: